-In addition, you can equalize the tonal range of an image by clicking Auto balance tone.
-To specify the outlying pixels (clipped pixels) at each end of the tonal range, you can click Settings and type values in the Auto-adjust range dialog box.
+In addition, you can equalize the tonal range of an image by clicking the Auto-balance tone button.
+To specify the outlying pixels (clipped pixels) at each end of the tonal range, you can click the Black and White limits button • • and type values in the White limit and Black limit boxes.